-Iowa vs. Maryland
+Iowa vs. Drake

 In his first three years as the University of Iowa head men's basketball coach, Fran McCaffery has brought enthusiasm and excitement back to the Hawkeye basketball program.
 After 17 seasons as a head coach, he has coached his teams to five NCAA tournaments and three NITs, posting a record of 305-227 (.573).